Anime: Peter Panno Bouken

 - The Chessmaster: Hook.

 - Damsel out of Distress: The Wendy of this adaptation is more Hot-Blooded than the standard portrayal.
-She yells at Hook when he has her prisoner, almost manages to go Talking the Monster to Death on him (only steeping on the wrong spot at the worst time possible interrupts her "The Reason You Suck" Speech to him), befriends Princess Luna in spite of her origins, and ultimately it's thanks to her Heroic Sacrifice that Luna turns back to the side of good.
+She yells at Hook when he has her prisoner, almost manages to go Talking the Monster to Death on him (only stepping on the wrong spot at the worst time possible interrupts her "The Reason You Suck" Speech to him), befriends Princess Luna in spite of her origins, and ultimately it's thanks to her Heroic Sacrifice that Luna turns back to the side of good.

 - Dark Magical Girl: Princess Luna.
 Considering that she was raised by her grandmother Sinistra, can you blame her?